 We collect information about you in a range of forms, including personal data.
-As used in this Policy, “personal data” is as defined in the [UK Data Protection Act 1998/the European Data Protection Directive 95/46/EC/General Data Protection Regulation 2018] and any successor legislation, this includes any information which, either alone or in combination with other information we hold about you, identifies you as an individual, including, for example, your name, postal address, email address and telephone number.
+As used in this Policy, “personal data” is as defined in the General Data Protection Regulation 2018 and any successor legislation, this includes any information which, either alone or in combination with other information we hold about you, identifies you as an individual, including, for example, your name, postal address, email address and telephone number.

 Why do we need your personal data?

 We will only process your personal data in accordance with applicable data protection and privacy laws.
-We need certain personal data in order to provide you with access to our Site.
-[If you created a profile/registered with us, you will have been asked to tick to agree to provide this information in order to view our content].
 This consent provides us with the legal basis we require under applicable law to process your data.
 You maintain the right to withdraw such consent at any time.
 If you do not agree to our use of your personal data in line with this Policy, please do not use our Site.

 2. COLLECTING YOUR PERSONAL DATA

 We collect information about you in the following ways: